Zugz0Wang/Competitive-Programming-Playground/README.md

 - Hinted(verified not going to TLE); 20230613

 Looping through all the columns and rows and checking whether all elements are the same.
 An alternative would be transforming vectors into hashable strings.

 ---

+## Leetcode.2366.
+Minimum Replacements to Sort the Array

+- Learned from solution; 20230829

+A hard question during weekdays.
+Iterating through the nums from the end, I need to make sure that every element is smaller or equal to the previous one, and there is a way to calculate how to break down a num to smaller than a particular number.

+---